Danone, Biostime cut China infant milk prices amid probe

 The probe by China’s National Development and Reform Commission into five leading foreign infant milk companies is seen by some analysts as part of a broader Chinese plan to boost consumption of local infant milk products, and could herald further consolidation of the sector.

-Another infant milk producer being investigated, Biostime International Holdings, said that it would offer a series of consumer rewards granting customers an effective discount of “around 11 percent” off suggested retail prices.
+Another infant milk producer being investigated, Biostime International Holdings (1112.HK), said that it would offer a series of consumer rewards granting customers an effective discount of “around 11 percent” off suggested retail prices.

 “These activities will benefit consumers directly and will enhance our business partners’ confidence,” the company said in a statement to the Hong Kong stock exchange on Tuesday.